-Verizon’s High Speed Internet DSL service is generally available outside major metro areas throughout the Northeast, including states such as Connecticut, Delaware, and Massachusetts.
+Verizon’s High Speed Internet DSL service is generally available outside major metro areas throughout the Northeast, including states such as District of Columbia, New York, and Pennsylvania.
 Verizon’s High Speed Internet is the company’s alternative to its Fios service in areas where it has phone line network coverage but hasn’t yet built fiber to subscriber addresses directly.

 DSL, or digital subscriber line, is essentially internet service sent over telephone wires.
 These are the same twisted copper lines that carried analog phone service and dial-up internet years ago.
 The difference is that DSL uses a transmission technique and hardware that allows for much higher bandwidth and the line’s ability to be “shared” between voice and internet service.

 |Plan name||Download speeds||Starting price||Data cap|

 |Verizon High Speed Internet||Up to 15 Mbps||$40 per month||Unlimited data|

 DSL is rarely the first option potential subscribers choose when faster connection types such as cable or fiber internet are available, but, in many areas, DSL is the better alternative to costly or slow connections such as satellite and dial-up.
 If fiber or cable internet is not yet available in your neck of the woods, then there’s a good chance DSL is.
 Type in your address below to see if Verizon High Speed Internet is an option for you.